oliverklee/ext-csv_to_openimmo/README.md

 from a configured folder and writes zipped OpenImmo files to another configured folder.
 The task will also copy all image files and PDF from the ZIPs.

+## Data format

 You can find the CSV column definitions in the
 [CSV Reader source code file](Classes/Service/CsvReader.php).

 The task will also automatically convert from ISO-9959-1 to UTF-8.

+This converter will automatically mark all converted objects as "for rent".
+Hence, it will not be able to convert objects that are for sale.

 ## Installing the extension